EnigmaCurry/d.rymcg.tech/minio/README.md

 ## Using Minio "console" to create bucket and credentials

 The "console" is a web application that lets you graphically interact with your minio instance.
-Log into the console (eg. `https:://console.s3.example.com`) using the root user and the password you set in `.env`.
+Log into the console (eg.
+`https:://console.s3.example.com`) using the root user and the password you set in `.env_${DOCKER_CONTEXT}_default`.

 Create a bucket: